La-Sian/100-Days-Of-Code-/README.md

 DAY 70

 Project progress: Today we sorted out our user profiles, being children round ks2 age 7-11 as it's aimed for kids, but also created a user persona for adults-parents/gardians.
 We also began honing down on potential features and created our low fidelity wireframes and also considered colour themes and font styles.

+DAY 71&72

+Project progress: today and yesterday we created our high fi wire frames for a mobile app, which we finished today.
+Started working on a desktop version and decided on a teck stack to use.